Chuck Noll: Pittsburgh Steelers

-Infamously in 1983's draft, Noll elected to pass on University of Pittsburgh and Pittsburgh native Dan Marino, instead selecting nose tackle Gabriel Rivera.
+In 1983's draft, Noll elected to pass on University of Pittsburgh quarterback and Pittsburgh native Dan Marino, instead selecting nose tackle Gabriel Rivera.
 Marino went on to become a Hall of Fame quarterback who broke numerous passing records with the Miami Dolphins and won honors such as league MVP and the Walter Payton NFL Man of the Year Award while being named to the Pro Bowl nine times.
 Rivera only played six professional games due to being paralyzed after an accident in which he was drunk driving.
-Noll later explained his decision was a reaction to a rumor that Marino had done cocaine during his time at Pitt.
+Noll later said that his decision was a reaction to a rumor that Marino had taken cocaine during his time at Pitt.
 Noll also believed the team would be able to retain then 34-year-old Bradshaw and that Cliff Stoudt would be able to replace him.

 In Noll’s twilight years as a head coach, his team’s performances waned.
-After Bradshaw unexpectedly retired at the conclusion of the 1983 season, Noll chose 1980’s first round pick Mark Malone to be his successor.
+After Bradshaw unexpectedly retired at the conclusion of the 1983 season, Noll chose 1980's first round pick Mark Malone to be his successor.
 The Steelers finished 1984 going 9–7 and achieving first place in the AFC Central.
 Noll led the team on a playoff run that concluded with an AFC Championship loss to the Miami Dolphins who, ironically, had Marino as their starting quarterback.
 Over Noll’s next four seasons, he led the team to a record of 26–37.
 In 1988, Noll led the team to the worst record they had experienced since 1969 when they won just five out of their 16 regular season games, making them fall to fourth place in the AFC Central.
 As of the 2024 season, this remains the last time the Steelers placed last in their division.
 Noll was heavily criticized during the season.
 His former quarterback, Terry Bradshaw, commented that "the game has passed him by".

 He rebounded in 1989, leading the team to an improved 9–7 record with quarterback Bubby Brister at the helm.
 Noll was recognized as NFL Coach of the Year, when he guided the Steelers into the second round of the playoffs, which they lost to the Denver Broncos with a final score of 24–23.
 The team was not especially talented and lost its first two regular-season games by scores of 51–0 and 41–10.
 However, Noll kept the team focused and its play steadily improved enough to make the playoffs and play competitively in two playoff games; Noll went a combined 16–16 in his last two seasons at the helm of the Steelers.
+On December 26, 1991, Noll announced his retirement.